ToolForge

 Visit Consumer Service Center

 If the phone complaint doesn't resolve the issue, visit your DISCO's nearest consumer service center in person.
-Bring: your last 3 bills, your CNIC, and your meter reading (photograph of meter showing the reading).
+Bring: your last 3 bills, your CNIC, and your meter reading photograph.
 Request a formal complaint registration and get a written acknowledgment.

 4